bcgov/nr-hydrometric-rating-curve/README.md

 ## Managing the app packages

 After cloning the repository, use the `poetry` python package manager to install the dependencies by running `poetry install` from the `frontend` directory.
-To update the dependencies, run `poetry update` or editate the `pyproject.toml` file.
+To update the dependencies, run `poetry update` or edit the `pyproject.toml` file.
+To export the dependencies to a `requirements.txt` file for the docker image, run `poetry export -f requirements.txt --output requirements.txt`.

 ## Running the app locally